How are you managing during the pandemic?

 Many people in our community are struggling.
 Demand at local food banks is at record highs.
 We want to help, and we hope you will join us if you are able.

-By donating a Grand Central Bakery Community Loaf, you can send a loaf of fresh, wholesome bread from our bakery to local food banks.
-It’s simple:
+By donating a Grand Central Bakery Community Loaf, you can send a loaf of fresh, wholesome bread from our bakery to local food banks for emergency food boxes.

 The Community Loaf is our Goldendale Wheat sandwich bread, made from stone-ground high-extraction flour, which means it contains a high percentage of whole grains.
 It’s delicious, nutritious, and we recommend it for any sandwich, especially Peanut Butter and Jelly.